-- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad balanced and engaging learning experience. - 1.2 The Governing Body recognises that all people owe their existence to God and are dependent upon him for their preservation day by day. - 1.3 The Governing Body acknowledges that mankind, male and female, was created in and as the image of God and thus all people are always to be shown care, love, and respect from conception to the grave. - 1.4 The Governing Body recognises that all people are accountable to God for all that they think, say, and do, including the way they treat children and other adults. - 1.5 The Governing Body recognises, without prejudice to a parent's or a carer's responsibility for their child(ren), that those who work in St Paul's School act in the place of parents and carers. - 1.6 The Governing Body shall promote the protection, safeguarding and welfare of all pupils who attend St Paul's School

-1.7 The Governing Body recognises that teachers, other staff and volunteers may be among the first to recognise a child at risk.
+- 1.7 The Governing Body acknowledges that mankind, male and female, was created in and as the image of God, and that all people are always to be shown care, love, and respect throughout life, from conception to the grave. - 1.8 The Governing Body recognises that all people are accountable to God for all that they think, say, and do, including the way they treat children and other adults. - 1.9 The Governing Body recognises, without prejudice to a parent or a carer's responsibility for their child(ren), that those who work in St Paul's School act in the place of parents and carers. - 1.10 The Governing Body recognises that teachers, other staff, and volunteers may be among the first to recognise a child at risk. - 1.11 Child Protection includes the protection of specific children who suffer or are likely to suffer harm. - 1.12 Safeguarding and the promotion of the welfare of individuals includes: - protection from maltreatment - preventing the impairment of an individual's development, mental, and physical health - ensuring that children grow up in circumstances consistent with the provision of effective and safe care, and - taking action to enable children have the best outcomes. - 1.13 In this policy the word Safeguarding includes Child Protection.